tea and how to make ice tea

 What is Tea and How to Make Iced Tea

-Tea and how to make iced tea post explores different ways of making iced tea and looks at the different types of tea and some of their differences.
+This tea and how to make iced Tea post explores different ways of making iced tea and examines the various types of tea and some of their differences.

-Tea is one of the purest drinks out there, with no added chemical or artificial ingredients in the final product.
-It is a very versatile beverage, great for infusions, cocktails, non-alcoholic drinks, etc., and at the same time with lots of health benefits.
+Tea is one of the purest drinks, with no added chemical or artificial ingredients in the final product.
+It is a very versatile beverage, great for infusions, cocktails, non-alcoholic drinks, etc., and at the same time has lots of health benefits.

-When I lived in Georgia, US, I got used to drinking iced tea; it is a refreshing and thrust quencher drink.
-Back then, I worked for one of the Marriott hotels, and we had a lot of banquette business, every time we prepared the table set up next to the glass of water, we had a cold glass of freshly brewed iced tea.
+When I lived in Georgia, USA, I got used to iced tea, a refreshing and thrust quencher drink.
+Back then, I worked for one of the Marriott hotels, and we had a lot of banquette business; every time we prepared the table set up next to the glass of water, we had a cold glass of freshly brewed iced tea.

-At that time, I never really asked myself if there is any better way of making an ice tea, and does it really makes any difference if using hot or cold water, or if it is all about flavor perception and expectations.
+At that time, I never really asked myself if there was any better way of making iced tea, whether it made any difference, whether I used hot or cold water, or if it was all about flavour perception and expectations.

-I genuinely appreciated tea and the tea manufacturing process during our family vacation to Thailand.
-One of our stops was in the Chiang Rai province, where we stayed in a small resort, right in the middle of a beautiful tea plantation.
-I was introduced there to a local tea ceremony, tea testing, and understood how hard the locals are working, so we can enjoy our cup of tea.
+During our family vacation to Thailand, I genuinely appreciated tea and the tea manufacturing process.
+One of our stops was in the Chiang Rai province, where we stayed in a small resort in the middle of a beautiful tea plantation.
+I was introduced to a local tea ceremony and tea tasting, and I understood how hard the locals work to make tea so we can enjoy our cup of tea.

-Making a cup of tea at first glance seems as simple as it gets; all you need is tea and hot water.
+At first glance, making a cup of tea seems as simple as it gets; all you need is tea and hot water.
 In reality, it may not be that simple.

-The moment you start asking yourself what tea should I drink, how long to steep it in, is the green tea better than the black, should I use boiling water or not, is the loose leaf tea better than the one sold in teabags, etc. At point probably, you already realized that there is more to tea than just hot water and teabags.
+The moment you start asking yourself what tea you should drink, how long to steep it in, whether green tea is better than black, whether you should use boiling water, whether loose-leaf tea is better than the one sold in teabags, etc. You probably already realized there is more to tea than just hot water and tea bags.

 What is Tea